Georgia Gwinnett College provides benefits and consultation services for active employees and retirees.

 Explore information about the Shared Sick Leave Program.

-All University System of Georgia employees, including employees of Georgia Gwinnett College, are required to use direct deposit.
-Direct deposit can be set up through the OneUSG Connect portal or by visiting the Office of Payroll and Benefits.
+Direct deposit is a condition of employment with the University System of Georgia (USG).
+All USG employees, including employees of Georgia Gwinnett College, are required to use direct deposit.
+Direct deposit can be set up by employees through the OneUSG Connect portal or by visiting the Payroll and Benefits office and providing a valid photo ID and a voided check or a printout from their bank with both the routing and account numbers.
+Hand-written information, except on bank letterhead, will not be accepted as direct deposit documentation.

 All Georgia Gwinnett College employees are covered by the provisions of the Georgia Workers Compensation Act.
 This act provides payment for medical and hospital expenses, as well as disability compensation, in the event an employee is injured while performing his/her job duties.
 It is imperative that proper and timely reporting of accidents occurs, as Workers Compensation claims cannot be paid under any other insurance, including disability insurance.
 Thus, to ensure proper coverage, employees should notify their supervisors immediately upon incurring a work-related injury.
 Supervisors should in turn immediately notify the Office of Payroll and Benefits.